 3. Enjoy the Sunset Ceremony at Fleetwoods

 Every night at 5:30 on the rooftop of Fleetwoods on Front Street there is a sunset ceremony.
-A Kumu (Hawaiian for teacher) or Scottish bagpiper start the ceremony and tell you a little bit about why they’re here, they’re relationship with Fleetwoods and then they light the tiki torches.
+A Kumu (Hawaiian for teacher) or Scottish bagpiper start the ceremony and tell you a little bit about why they’re here, their relationship with Fleetwoods and then they light the tiki torches.

 4. Gallery Hop on a Friday Night